vienvuong/portfolio/content/blog/nerf-guide.md

 <video src="/nerf-guide/nerf-demo.mp4" autoplay="true" controls="false" loop="true"></video>

-After causing a big splash in ECCV 2020, the impressive NeRF paper by Mildenhall et al. has kickstarted an explosion in research in the field of neural volume rendering.
+After causing a big splash in ECCV 2020, the impressive NeRF paper by Mildenhall et al. has kickstarted an explosion in interest in the field of neural volume rendering.
 It is a novel, data-driven approach that provides an efficient synthesis of visually compelling novel scenes from input images or videos.

 NeRF also allows explicit or implicit control of scene properties such as illumination, camera parameters, pose, geometry, appearance, and semantic structure, which has been impossible with previous photogrammetry or GAN-based approaches.